-We started our search for the best packs by researching the most popular brands being sold in 2020.
-We selected ten of the most promising bags to independently purchase and pit against each other in a series of side by side tests.
-With each bag offering different volumes, closure styles, and carry systems we were able to break down where each excelled and where they struggled.
+We started our search for the best packs by researching the most popular brands being sold today.
+We selected ten of the most promising budget backpacks to independently purchase and pit against each other in a series of side-by-side tests.
+With each bag offering different volumes, closure styles, and carry systems, we were able to break down where each excelled and where each struggled.

 Analysis and Test Results

-By using a standardized testing process, we were able to see how each bag performed under the same conditions.
-By carrying the same loads and packing the same objects into each bag, our testers could accurately and extensively compare each one via our series of metrics.
+Using a standardized testing process, we saw how each bag performed under the same conditions.
+By carrying the same loads and packing the same objects into each bag, our testers could compare each one accurately and extensively via our metrics series.

-No matter how many cool features a pack has, if it isn't comfortable to carry, it's not very practical.
+No matter how many cool features a pack has, it's not very practical if it isn't comfortable to carry.
 A backpack's comfort is largely derived from its back padding, shoulder padding, shoulder strap width, and how it sits on your back.
-While the packs we tested are mostly school and small travel bags, we decided to max them out, and put twenty pounds of weights in each — we then walked a mile.
-The Matein was our stand out winner in carrying comfort.
-With thick lumbar support and cushy shoulder straps, this bag handled the 20 pounds with ease, and our shoulders were no worse for the ware.
-The Tzowla was a close second with both the JanSport bags following close behind.
+While the packs we tested are mostly school and small travel bags, we decided to max them out and put twenty pounds of weights in each — we then walked a mile.
+The Matein was our stand-out winner in carrying comfort.
+With thick lumbar support and cushy shoulder straps, this bag handled the 20 pounds with ease, and our shoulders were no worse for the wear.
+The Tzowla was a close second, with both the JanSport bags following close behind.

 The Venture Pals 40L is made from thin nylon and offered little support during our walking test.
 It carried the weight strangely and was pretty uncomfortable overall when loaded with that much weight.
 The Adidas Alliance II Sackpack carried the weight surprisingly well, but by the end of the mile, our testers found the rope shoulder straps to noticeably chafe their armpits.